Predicting Qualification Thresholds in the UEFA Champions League and Europa League under the New League Phase Format: Results

 \section{Results}

 In this section, we provide simulations of the final standings and the points required to proceed to the knockout stage.
 First, we outline the simulation setup.
 We then fit the independent bivariate Poisson model from Section~\ref{sec:indpois} to data from the 2023/24 season of top European domestic leagues in order to mimic the Opta forecast for the 2024/25 UCL season under the official match schedule.
-Afterwards, we apply the Dixon-Coles model from Section~\ref{sec:dc} to data from the 2024/25 UCL and UEL seasons.
-Moreover, we conduct out-of-sample simulations using randomly generated schedules to examine whether the results are driven by the official match schedule and to potentially enable more reliable predictions of the point thresholds in both competitions.
-Finally, we extend our study by means of sensitivity analyses.
+Afterwards, we apply the D\&C model from Section~\ref{sec:dc} to data from the 2024/25 UCL and UEL seasons.
+Subsequently, we provide model checks and extend our out-of-sample analysis by randomly generating match schedules to examine whether the results are driven by the official schedule, enabling more reliable predictions of the point thresholds in both competitions.
+Finally, we perform sensitivity analyses.